The Chestnut Diner and Bistro (Vineland)

 The Chestnut Diner and Bistro has been on my to-do list for a long time.
 It’s less than an hour from my house, but it’s deep into the South of New Jersey, so it’s not on the way too much.
 I decided to go on a hike around Maurice River, so it seemed like the perfect opportunity to go.

-When I arrived around 10:30 on a Saturday, it was packed.
-In fact, it was one of the few diners I’ve actually had to wait for a table.
+When I arrived at the Chestnut Diner and Bistro (Vineland)around at 10:30 on a Saturday, it was packed.
+In fact, it was one of the few diners I’ve had to wait for a table.
 It wasn’t a big deal, and I got one within 5 minutes.
 There is outdoor seating, and the inside is one big room with booths, tables, and a full-length bar.
 It’s not a big, stereotypical diner but a nice one.

 For my omelet and coffee, the cost was $11.

-I liked the Chestnut Diner and Bistro and it’s one of my favorite diners down in that area.
-If you ever find yourself in the Vineland area, I would definitely go.
+I liked the Chestnut Diner and Bistro, and it’s one of my favorite diners down in that area.
+If you ever find yourself in the Vineland area, I would go.

 You can see all 198 diners I’ve reviewed here.